louise-af/ind-sym-map/README.md

 runs at localhost:3000

 ## Current issues
-* Right now something is wrong with sending the user name to the login page
+* The nav menu bar jumps to the left when going to or from the "OM" (about) section

 ## Next steps
 * add tables to database